-There is a good train service to Chepstow and, then, buses between Chepstow and Monmouth.
+Getting there: There is a good train service to Chepstow and, then, buses between Chepstow and Monmouth.
 Outside of bus routes, short taxi rides would link you with most places to stay, places to eat, attractions and recommended activities mentioned in this guide.

-The closest railway station is Chepstow.
+By rail: The closest railway station is Chepstow.
 For information and timetables call 08457 484950.